chartjs/Chart.js/docs/developers/contributing.md

 - Use tabs for indentation, not spaces.
 - Only change the individual files in `/src`.
-- Check that your code will pass `eslint` code standards, `gulp lint` will run this for you.
+- Check that your code will pass `eslint` code standards, `npm run gulp lint` will run this for you.
-- Check that your code will pass tests, `gulp test` will run tests for you.
+- Check that your code will pass tests, `npm run gulp test` will run tests for you.
 - Keep pull requests concise, and document new functionality in the relevant `.md` file.
 - Consider whether your changes are useful for all users, or if creating a Chart.js [plugin](plugins.md) would be more appropriate.
 - Avoid breaking changes unless there is an upcoming major release, which are infrequent.
 We encourage people to write plugins for most new advanced features, so care a lot about backwards compatibility.